apache/cloudstack-kubernetes-provider/README.md

 ## Migration

-There are several notable differences from the old cloud provider that need to be taken into account when migrating to the standalone provider.
+There are several notable differences to the old Kubernetes CloudStack cloud provider that need to be taken into account when migrating to the standalone controller.

 ### Load Balancer

-Load balancer rule names now include the protocol as well as the LB name and service port.
+Load balancer rule names now include the protocol in addition to the LB name and service port.
-This was added to distinguish tcp, udp and tcp-proxy service operating on the same port.
+This was added to distinguish tcp, udp and tcp-proxy services operating on the same port.
-Without this change, it would not be possible to map, for example, a service that runs on both TCP and UDP port 8000.
+Without this change, it would not be possible to map a service that runs on both TCP and UDP port 8000, for example.

-:warning: **If you have existing rules, remove them before upgrading and add them back afterwards.**
+:warning: **If you have existing rules, remove them before the migration, and add them back afterwards.**

-If you don't do this, you need to manually remove the rules in CloudStack when they are replaced.
+If you don't do this, you will end up with duplicate rules for the same service, which won't work.

 ### Metadata

-When kubelet still contained cloud provider code, node metadata was fetched from the DHCP server on the instance's Virtual Router.
+When kubelet still contained cloud provider code, node metadata was fetched from the DHCP server running on the Virtual Router.

 This is no longer possible with the standalone cloud controller, so all metadata now comes from the Cloudstack API.
 Some metadata may be missing or wrong, please file bugs when this happens to you.